gowthamsundaresan/seo-growth-tools/README.md

 ## Setup

-1. Set up a `.env` file with Supabase credentials and other necessary configurations.
+1. Set up a `.env` file with Supabase credentials and your OpenAI API key.
 2. Modify `config.ini` in the `configuration` directory for paths and automation settings.

 ## Usage